 Math Fact fluency is not just the ability to regurgitate math facts that were rote-learnt.
 For e.g. a child might know tables of 1 to 12 cold - she still might not be fluent in Math because she doesn't understand how it works.
 If she forgets for a moment what is 5X6, but remembers 5X5 = 25 - can she derive 5X6 from that?
 Or does she have to start reciting the tables again from 5X1, 5X2, etc?
 That is what differentiates true Math fact fluency vs. just rote memorisation.

-Importance of Math Fact Fluency for K-3 Students
+Why Is Math Fact Fluency Important for K–3 Learners?

 When students master basic math facts, they free up mental space for tackling more complex math problems.
 This skill acts as a building block for future mathematical success.
 Students who can quickly recall math facts show better performance on standardized tests and excel at mathematical reasoning.